 Calm, controlled and focused.
 A "workaholic goody two-shoes".
 Absolutely committed, perhaps too much, to her job.

-Those are the words often used to describe New South Wales premier Gladys Berejiklian - and in fact, she would likely agree with that common assessment.
+Those are the words often used to describe Gladys Berejiklian who has just resigned as New South Wales Premier - and in fact, she would likely agree with that common assessment.

-The 49-year-old is the first to acknowledge she has perhaps sacrificed a personal life - she is not married and does not have any children - in pursuit of her political career.
+The 51-year-old is the first to acknowledge she has perhaps sacrificed a personal life - she is not married and does not have any children - in pursuit of her political career.

 What drives her fierce work ethic?
 The knowledge that she is only alive due to pure luck.